-On th e basis of this initial evaluation: 1.
-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+On the basis of this initial evaluation:

 2. I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because the mitigation measures described in this document shall be added to the project.
 A MITIGATED NEGATIVE DECLARATION WILL BE PREPARED.
-X 3.
 I find the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
 4. I find that the proposed project MAY have a significant effect(s) on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets, if the effect is a "potentially significant impact" or "potentially significant unless mitigated."
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-5. I find that although the proposed project could have a significant effect on the environment, there WILL NOT be a significant effect in this case because all potentially significant effects (a) have been analyzed adequately in an earlier EIR pursuant to applicable standards and (b) have been avoided or mitigated pursuant to that earlier EIR, Including revisions or mitigation measures that are imposed upon the proposed project.
-Aarfu au Date 05/19/2024
+5. I find that although the proposed project could have a significant effect on the environment, there WILL NOT be a significant effect in this case because all potentially significant effects (a) have been analyzed adequately in an earlier EIR pursuant to applicable standards and (b) have been avoided or mitigated pursuant to that earlier EIR, including revisions or mitigation measures that are imposed upon the proposed project.
+Susan Hartman Date Date

-Susan Hartman Planning Director for Town of Paradise
+Planning Director for Town of Paradise